NilsPeper/Edge-Enterprise-pr.de-de/edgeenterprise/microsoft-edge-policies.md

   #### <a name="supported-versions"></a>Unterstützte Versionen:

-  - On Windows and macOS since 87 or later
+  - Unter Windows seit 87 oder später

   #### <a name="description"></a>Beschreibung